thomas9120/pi-ui/Pi-UI-project-idea.md

 - Extension UI bridge: extension dialogs arrive as `extension_ui_request` JSON; the GUI answers with `extension_ui_response`.
 This is the template for rendering extension UI natively.
 - Not available over RPC: built-in TUI slash commands (`/settings`, `/hotkeys`, model/session selectors — they live in `interactive-mode.ts`).
 They are thin wrappers over exported APIs; reimplement as GUI-native panels.
 - No HTTP/WebSocket server mode exists upstream.
 If wanted later, wrap RPC/SDK ourselves (candidate to prototype in this repo and upstream).

+## Transport decision: stdio RPC over server mode

+Chosen: per-session stdio subprocess.
+A WebSocket/HTTP server mode was considered and deferred.

+Why stdio wins for this app:

+- It exists today, documented and maintained upstream (`docs/rpc.md`, `rpc-types.ts`, typed `RpcClient`).
+A server mode does not exist — it would be net-new upstream work before the app could even start.
+- Matches the Tauri model: Rust spawns and owns the child process; stdio pipes are the natural sidecar pattern.
+No port allocation, no auth tokens, no daemon lifecycle.
+- Security: nothing listens on a socket.
+A local server that can run bash and edit files needs authentication against other local processes — design surface Pi core deliberately does not have.
+- Fits the managed runtime: per-session subprocesses mean an update takes effect on the next session spawn.
+A long-running daemon would pin the *old* binary and force a daemon restart (killing its sessions) on every runtime update.
+- Session sharing with the TUI is already covered by the shared JSONL files — resume the same session from either frontend.

+What a server mode would add (revisit triggers):

+- Live multi-client attach (GUI + TUI watching the same running session simultaneously)
+- Sessions/agents that outlive the app (daemon model, background agents)
+- Remote/headless driving

+If these become real requirements: prototype in this repo's Pi copy and PR upstream.
+Hedge for later: keep the Rust client's transport behind a trait (stdio implementation now, socket framing later) so the command/event surface — identical either way — stays transport-agnostic.

 ## Session management